srvk/how2-dataset/README.md

 Proceed from [here](/reproduce/300h/README.md)

 ## How2 Run
-The results in the dataset paper can be reproduced using [nmtpytorch](https://github.com/lium-lst/nmtpytorch).
+ - The results in the dataset paper can be reproduced using a custom version of [nmtpytorch](https://github.com/lium-lst/nmtpytorch) that is provided under `baselines/code`.
-We provide instructions and configuration files to reproduce three baselines on multi-modal speech-to-text, multi-modal machine translation, and multi-modal summarization.
+ - Configuration files for speech recognition, speech translation, and machine translation; along with their visual adaptation counterparts are provided under `baselines/configs`.

 ## How2 Evaluate
 Here are instructions on how to score and submit our three challenge tasks.
 Report scores on the `test` set for each task.